0xLoqi/AskAIv2/docs/SystemArchitecture.md

 System Architecture & Components
-Ask.AI is designed as a client-centric application (a Windows desktop app) augmented by cloud AI services.
+Skai is designed as a client-centric application (a Windows desktop app) augmented by cloud AI services.
 Below is a breakdown of the major components and how they interact:
 Windows Client Application (Frontend UI)
 AI Integration Layer (LLM, Vision, Voice APIs) Automation Agent (OmniParser + Action Execution)